freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Configuration-Features/config-iparams-json-fdesk/README.md

 `iparams.json` is a easy way for freshworks developers to implement the configuration code by writing as less source-code as possible.
 See `config/` and get started using it in your apps!

+This app also demonstrates making secure API calls without exposing API key from the frontend.

 ### Screenshots:

 ![config page in local development](./screenshots/1.png)